 Believe me, I am NO cook.
 In fact, I don't even really like to cook.
 At this point in my life, it's just one more thing to do/clean up after at the end of the day.
 But I believe in the power of a good meal.

-If you feed your family the same 3 things day in and day out, or if it's frozen, pre-made, or comes from a box, chances are dinner time will most likely NOT be something your family looks forward to.
+If you feed your family the same three things day in and day out, or if it's frozen, pre-made, or comes from a box, chances are dinner time will most likely NOT be something your family looks forward to.
 I have learned that homemade meals don't have to take any more time than pre-made or frozen ones!

 HOW TO MAKE DINNER EASY AND FUN

-- Plan your menu – Meal plan at least one week ahead, but do two if you can!
+- Plan your Menu – Meal plan at least one week ahead, but do two if you can!

-- Double and freeze – If you cook once, double it and freeze it for heaven's sake!
+- Double and Freeze – If you cook once, double it and freeze it for heaven's sake!
 You're already taking the time to do it.
-Then on a busy day when you forget to plan out dinner, pull it from the freezer, stick it in the oven – frozen and all – and let it bake until it's done.
+Then on a busy day when you forget to plan out dinner, pull it from the freezer, stick it in the oven, frozen and all, and let it bake until it's done.

-- Share the load – Have your spouse and even kids help with dinner.
+- Share the Load – Have your spouse and even kids help with dinner.
 Assign them to cook portions of the meal, or prep the food the night before.
-Enlist help, especially with clean-up!
+Enlist help, especially with clean up!

-BE CONSISTENT WITH EATING DINNER
+BE CONSISTENT WITH DINNER TIME

 If your family doesn't know what time dinner is served, or what days you'll be cooking dinner, that’s just a recipe for disaster!
-You'll find your family will “grab something” on the way home, or start snacking then not be hungry when mealtime comes, or they'll make food themselves without waiting for you.
+You'll find your family will “grab something” on the way home, or start snacking and not be hungry when mealtime comes, or they'll make food themselves without waiting for you.
 Pick a time for dinner and stick to it!

 My mom was a great example of this.
 She always made it a point to cook a homemade meal every day.
 She would have the table set and the food ready and waiting at 5:30, even if no one was home to eat it.
 Whether we had to grab and run, or whether we could sit and enjoy, she knew the importance of eating dinner together as a family.
 Some days it was super quick, and some days it was the entire JV basketball team at dinner.
 Regardless of the situation, we always knew it would be there for us.

 To keep from the 1,103,173 “what's for dinner??” questions and opinions every day, put your menu up for everyone to see.
 A simple dry erase board that hangs on your fridge for all to see can really help with this!
 It keeps you organized, and also keeps you accountable.
-No more running out at the last-minute to grab takeout because you don’t know what to cook for dinner!
+No more running out at the last minute to grab takeout because you don’t know what to cook for dinner!